Agregory198/Agregory198.github.io/index.md

 I am a quantitative analyst and PhD candidate.
 My area of expertise focuses on Bayesian inference, predictive modeling, and casual reasoning.

 ## Computational Systems and Quantitative Research
 I build deployable machine learning, database management systems, and workflows for the collection, processing, and analysis of complex data.
+My passion lies in exploring and uncovering patterns in data via Bayesian techniques.

 ## I’m currently working on
 - Database design, management, and deployment for large scale data collection